sammuelyee/docs/cartodb-editor.md

 ### Viewing tables

-Once you've clicked on a table, there are two ways for you two view your table's data: Table and Map View.
+Once you've clicked on a table, there are two ways for you two view your table's data: Table and Visualization.
 You may toggle between the two views on the top left under the table name.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/switch.png' | prepend: site.baseurl }}" alt="Viewing tables" /></p>